-At PwC, we're committed to creating a culture of belonging.
-We are focused on ensuring our ways of working embrace diversity and fostering an inclusive environment in which our people are comfortable bringing their whole selves to work and feel that they belong and can reach their full potential.
-As demonstrated through our core values of Care and Work Together, we strive to more deeply understand and empathise with different backgrounds, perspectives and experiences.
+At PwC, we are continuously working to embrace diversity and fostering an inclusive environment in which our people are comfortable bringing their whole selves to work and feel that they belong and can reach their full potential.
+A common culture opens for different points of views, which creates more creativity, better innovation and a basis for robust decifemale partners per 30 June 2022 sions.
 We know that when people from different backgrounds and with different points of view work together, we create the most value for our clients, our people, and society.